paulirish/adb_trace/README.md

     * `dev`: The development/canary build of Chrome
     * `build`: Compiled Chrome yourself?
 This one is for you.
 * `--view`: Runs the `trace-event-viewer` command upon completion.

+## trace-event-viewer ##

+`trace-event-viewer` is a standalone version of Chrome's about:tracing UI for viewing multithreaded performance traces.
+Works on OSX and Linux and even Windows using Chrome Apps v2 to make it look like a regular app.

+You can grab it from here: https://github.com/natduca/trace_event_viewer